SalihErenYuceturk/DSA-Python/README.md

 better than bubble sort.

 ### Insertion Sort
 Starting from one side of the list, a sublist of sorted items is made.
-Each new item is put in the correct position and the sublist grows until the entire list is sorted.
+Each new item is put in the correct position, and the sublist grows until the entire list is sorted.
 The time complexity is O(n^2), but like the last one, it tends  to perform better than the prior two.

 ### Shell Sort
 An optimisation of insertion sort.
 Break the list into smaller lists of items of a certain increment.
 Sort these